 We were founded in 2005 as an e-commerce company with an ambitious mission and a single showroom in San Francisco.
 We have rapidly scaled our business while remaining focused on our mission and elevating the omnichannel customer experience.
 Through our intuitive digital commerce platform and personalized individual appointments in our showrooms, we cater to the shopping preferences of tech-savvy next-generation consumers.
 We create an educational, joyful, and approachable experience that is unique in the jewelry industry.
-As of September 30, 2021, Brilliant Earth has sold to consumers in all U.S. states and over 50 countries, and has served over 370,000 customers through our e-commerce platform and 14 showrooms.
+Today, Brilliant Earth has sold to consumers in over 50 countries.

-Throughout our history, we have invested in technology to create a seamless customer experience, inform our data-driven decision- making, improve efficiencies, and advance our mission.
+Throughout our history, we have invested in technology to create a seamless customer experience, inform our data-driven decision-making, improve efficiencies, and advance our mission.
 Our technology enables dynamic product visualization, augmented reality try-on, blockchain-enabled transparency, and rapid fulfillment of our flagship Create Your Own product.
-We leverage powerful data capabilities to improve our marketing and operational efficiencies, personalize the customer experience, curate showroom inventory and merchandising, inform real estate decisions, and develop new product designs that reflect consumer preferences.
+We leverage data capabilities to improve our marketing and operational efficiencies, personalize the customer experience, curate showroom inventory and merchandising, inform real estate decisions, and develop new product designs that reflect consumer preferences.
 We believe the Brilliant Earth digital experience drives higher satisfaction, engagement, and conversion both online and in-showroom.

-We have achieved strong financial performance and rapid growth since our founding with minimal outside funding, and believe we are in the early stages of realizing our potential in a massive market opportunity:
+Our made-to-order capabilities and virtual inventory model generate attractive inventory turns and negative working capital.
+We have achieved strong financial performance and rapid growth since our founding with minimal outside funding, and believe we are in the early stages of realizing our potential in a significant market opportunity.

-Below is a summary of our performance for the three months ended September 30, 2021:
+Below is a summary of our performance for the year ended December 31, 2021:

-- Net sales of \$95.2 million, up 33.3% from \$71.4 million for the three months ended September 30, 2020; - Net income of \$4.0 million, down 50.7% from \$8.0 million for the three months ended September 30, 2020; - Net income margin of 4.2%, compared to 11.3% for the three months ended September 30, 2020; - · Adjusted EBITDA of \$13.6 million, up 42.3% from \$9.5 million for the three months ended September 30, 2020; and - Adjusted EBITDA margin of 14.2%, compared to 13.3% for the three months ended September 30, 2020.
+- Net sales of \$380.2 million, up 51.0% from \$251.8 million for the year ended December 31, 2020; - Net income of \$26.3 million, up 21.7% from \$21.6 million for the year ended December 31, 2020; and - Net income margin of 6.9%, compared to 8.6% for the year ended December 31, 2020.

-Below is a summary of our performance for the nine months ended September 30, 2021:
+Below is a summary of our performance for the year ended December 31, 2020: